yghlc/rsBuildingMapping/platero_docker/readme.txt

 cd to spacenet_release folder, then run :
 ./test.sh /data/test/AOI_2_Vegas_Test /data/test/AOI_3_Paris_Test /data/test/AOI_4_Shanghai_Test /data/test/AOI_5_Khartoum_Test out.csv

-make sure the input path is correct, my script will not check.
+make sure the input path is correct.
+My script will not check.

-I use MATLAB in the inference and the submitted package include a one month trail licence.
-It will expired on 26 June 2017.
+I use MATLAB in the inference and the submitted package include a one-month trail licence.
+It will expire on 26 June 2017.

 Wei Yang
 platero.yang@gmail.com